Ingrid Pitt: Acting career

 Pitt was also supposed to have a cameo role in Beyond the Rave (2008) as the unnamed mother of the drug dealer character Tooley played by Steve Sweeney.
-This horror serial, which marked the return of Hammer Films was posted on the website MySpace had Pitt's cameo scene filmed for episode 3 but it was omitted in the final cut.
+This horror serial, which marked the return of Hammer Films, was posted on the website MySpace, had Pitt's cameo scene filmed for episode 3, but it was omitted in the final cut.
 Despite this, Pitt was mistakenly listed in the credits for the episode as "Tooley's mum" as if she was still in it.
 The scene is included as an extra on the DVD.

 Writing career

 Ingrid Pitt's first book, after a number of ill-fated tracts on the plight of Native Americans, was the 1980 novel, Cuckoo Run, a spy story about mistaken identity.
 "I took it to Cubby Broccoli.
 It was about a woman called Nina Dalton who is pursued across South America in the mistaken belief that she is a spy.
 Cubby said it was a female Bond.
 He was being very kind."

-This was followed in 1984 by a novelisation of the Perón era in Argentina (The Perons), where she lived for a number of years: "Argentina was a wild frontier country ruled by a berserk military dictatorship at the time.
+This was followed in 1984 by a novel of the Perón era in Argentina (The Perons), where she lived for a number of years: "Argentina was a wild frontier country ruled by a berserk military dictatorship at the time.
 It just suited my mood."